-If you have an application that is critical for your business, you need facilities to manage failures.
-OS/390 or z/OS provides rich automation interfaces that you can use to detect and recover from failures, but there are some recovery situations that are too complex to handle with automation.
-For such situations, OS/390 or z/OS provides automatic restart management, which handles the restarting of servers when failures occur.
+If you have an application that is critical for your business, you need facilities to manage failures. z/OS or OS/390 provides rich automation interfaces that you can use to detect and recover from failures, but there are some recovery situations that are too complex to handle with automation.
+For such situations, z/OS or OS/390 provides automatic restart management, which handles the restarting of servers when failures occur.
 WebSphere for z/OS uses automatic restart management.

 Each WebSphere for z/OS server instance (including server instances you create for your business applications) automatically registers with the automatic restart management default group.
-Each registration uses a special element type called SYSCB, which automatic restart management treats as restart level 3, assuring that RRS and DB2 for OS/390 restart before any server instance.
+Each registration uses a special element type called SYSCB, which automatic restart management treats as restart level 3, assuring that RRS and DB2 restart before any server instance.